zowe/zowe-explorer-vscode/packages/zowe-explorer/README.md

 - Use the **Add to Favorite** feature to permanently store chosen data sets, USS files, and jobs in the **Favorites** folder.
 Right-click on a data set, USS file or jobs and select **Add Favorite**.

 - **Syntax Highlighting:** Zowe Explorer supports syntax highlighting for data sets.
-You can search and install such extensions in VS Code Marketplace.
+You can search for and install such extensions in VS Code Marketplace.

 - **Update a profile**: Right-click a chosen profile, select **Update Profile** option, and modify the information inside the profile.